 Homeschool vs. Online School: What’s the Difference?

-With homeschooling, the parent serves as the child’s teacher for all subjects.
+With homeschooling, the parent serves as the child’s teacher for all K–12 subjects.
 He or she plans all of the lessons, assignments, and tests.
-To monitor the student’s comprehension, the parent must also grade all student work.
+To monitor the student’s comprehension and academic achievement, the parent must also grade all student work.

 Virtual school makes it easy for parents to know exactly what their child is learning, because they have easy access to the curriculum and assignments through the school’s online system.
 This enables them to tie school learning to real-life situations and to discuss topics in terms of the family’s values and beliefs.
 Parents can also check the online grade book to keep tabs on their student’s progress.

 In middle and high school, online students have multiple teachers who are subject-matter experts.
 Connections Academy families tell us this is particularly helpful for math, science, and world language courses.